Summary

 Three broad approaches exist to algorithmic debiasing, and all three face the same constraint.

 Pre-processing removes bias from training data before training.
 Zemel and colleagues proposed “Learning Fair Representations” — a latent embedding that encodes the data usefully while obscuring group membership (Zemel et al., 2013).
-This can reduce bias in the learned representation, but it cannot simultaneously satisfy all three fairness criteria; it trades one against another by compressing the group-informative dimensions.
+This can reduce bias in the learned representation, but it does not select a universally fair outcome or escape incompatible criteria in settings where the theorem applies.

 Post-processing adjusts the classifier’s decisions after training.
 Moritz Hardt, Eric Price, and Nathan Srebro’s equalized odds approach (Hardt et al., 2016) adjusts decision thresholds separately per group to achieve FPR/FNR parity.
-This satisfies equalized odds by construction — but only by abandoning calibration, which the Chouldechova theorem requires when base rates differ.
+This satisfies equalized odds by construction; with unequal base rates and imperfect predictions, it cannot also retain predictive parity.
+Calibration of an underlying score is a separate question.

 In-processing incorporates a fairness constraint into the training objective.
 Agarwal and colleagues proposed a reductions approach that allows the practitioner to specify which fairness constraint to impose (Agarwal et al., 2018).
 But you must choose.
 The algorithm can optimize for any one of the three criteria; it cannot optimize for all three simultaneously when base rates differ.

-A 2021 survey by Mitchell and colleagues confirms that all three paradigms face the same impossibility (Mitchell et al., 2021).
-The choice of paradigm is a choice about which criterion to prioritize, and that choice has distributional consequences that fall differently on different groups.
+Mitchell and colleagues describe the assumptions and value choices behind competing definitions (Mitchell et al., 2021).
+The choice of objective and intervention has distributional consequences that fall differently on different groups.

 The Political Choice